Eunson History, Family Crest & Coats of Arms

 Eunson Settlers in United States in the 19th Century

-- Mary Eunson, aged 28, who emigrated to the United States, in 1895
+- Mary Eunson, aged 28, who immigrated to the United States, in 1895

 Eunson Settlers in United States in the 20th Century

-- William H. Eunson, aged 16, who emigrated to the United States from Aberdeen, Scotland, in 1907
+- William H. Eunson, aged 16, who immigrated to the United States from Aberdeen, Scotland, in 1907

 - Rebecca Eunson, aged 35, who landed in America from St. Andrews, Scotland, in 1910